 Although Europe doesn’t celebrate Halloween with the same fanfare like the United States, that doesn’t mean the fascinating Old Continent, with its long and tempestuous history, frightening legends, and century-old castles, is not a great place to be on October 31st.

-In addition to the Irish tradition of the Jack O’Lantern, the iconic Trick-or-treating, the telling of ghost stories, and the American custom of carving pumpkins, there are plenty of events and colorful parades taking place during this time of year throughout Europe.
+Halloween in Europe combines colorful folklore with modern-day merriment, offering a variety of events and parades, plus the Irish tradition of the Jack O’Lantern, the iconic Trick-or-treating, the telling of ghost stories, and the American custom of carving pumpkins.

-The glamorous British capital, with its bloody past, obscure dungeons, ancient buildings, chilling backstreets, and memories of the world’s most infamous serial killer – Jack The Ripper, has often been placed among the world’s most haunted cities.
+The glamorous British capital, with its bloody past, obscure dungeons, ancient buildings, chilling backstreets, and memories of the world’s most infamous serial killer – Jack The Ripper, has been often regarded as one of the world’s most haunted cities.

 Halloween in London comes with lots of mystery and ghostly attractions, plus an excellent choice of celebrations that take place all over the city.
-From spooky tours to flamboyant parades and posh club events, London certainly knows how to thrill its visitors o October 31st.
+From spooky tours and themed dinners to flamboyant parades and posh club events, London certainly knows how to thrill its visitors on October 31st.

 The birthplace of Renoir and the renowned Limoges porcelain, the medieval city located in the Limousin region is probably the best place in France to spend Halloween.
 While this is not one of the country’s customary holidays, Limoges seems to have happily embraced this tradition ever since 1996, when it hosted its first Halloween spectacle.